TruSat/trusat-learn/docs/how-to-contribute.md

 ## [Contribute code](https://github.com/TruSat/trusat-learn)

 Are you a developer looking to sharpen your skills?
-The TruSat Github Project shows all of the features, enhancements, and bugs our community looking for help with.
+The TruSat Github Project shows all of the features, enhancements, and bugs our community is looking for help with.

 ## [Write content](https://learn.trusat.org/docs/updating)